filipposobrijanu/flavr-frontend/README.md

 ### ✨ Core Features

-* **🧮 Bayesian Rating System:** Uses an advanced statistical ranking algorithm (similar to IMDb) to calculate weighted ratings, preventing new or low-volume entries with a few 5-star reviews from unfairly skewing the top leaderboards.
+* **Bayesian Rating System:** Uses an advanced statistical ranking algorithm (similar to IMDb) to calculate weighted ratings, preventing new or low-volume entries with a few 5-star reviews from unfairly skewing the top leaderboards.
-* **📊 Granular Owner Dashboard:** A secure control panel enabling verified restaurant owners to manage operational parameters such as operating hours, accurate geolocations, and dynamic business data.
+* **Granular Owner Dashboard:** A secure control panel enabling verified restaurant owners to manage operational parameters such as operating hours, accurate geolocations, and dynamic business data.
-* **🔒 Role-Based Access Control (RBAC):** Strict server-side authorization patterns that isolate administrative routes, ensuring only authenticated and verified owners can execute mutations on their business profiles.
+* **Role-Based Access Control (RBAC):** Strict server-side authorization patterns that isolate administrative routes, ensuring only authenticated and verified owners can execute mutations on their business profiles.
-* **💬 Review Management & Engagement:** Facilitates community trust by allowing verified owners to officially respond to user-generated feedback and address customer reviews.
+* **Review Management & Engagement:** Facilitates community trust by allowing verified owners to officially respond to user-generated feedback and address customer reviews.
-* **🖼️ Neobrutalist Media Gallery:** A high-end interactive imagery interface featuring responsive lightbox components tailored to the platform's signature high-contrast layout.
-* **🗺️ Integrated Geolocation Services:** Utilizes address-encoding mapping protocols to generate instantaneous, cross-platform navigation coordinates for end users.

 ---